 What is included in the tour

-- Arrival and departure transfer to the international and domestic airport in a private vehicle
+- Airport pick-up and drop-off in a private vehicle

 - Ramachep / Lukla / Ramachep domestic airfares